Updated: Jun 24

 Here's what I know:

-You can’t change what happened – you can only move forward from there.
+You can’t change what happened – you can learn from it and move forward.

 We worry about what may happen, which means it may not.
 We cannot predict the future, but we can help to design it.